Spay / Neuter Decision

 If a female is not going to be bred, I will spay.
 If a female is done breeding, I will spay.

-I typically do not neuter my males unless there is a medical reason to do so …but for other s there are clearly situational needs to neuter.
+I typically do not neuter my males unless there is a medical reason to do so …but for others there are clearly situational needs to neuter.
+In fact, the consensus on neutering is changing (for the better)

 Choosing a Spay / Neuter Clinic